mashpie/i18n-node/README.md

 	    // sets a custom cookie name to parse locale settings from  - defaults to NULL
 	    cookie: 'yourcookiename',

-	    // where to store json files - defaults to './locales'
+	    // where to store json files - defaults to './locales' relative to modules directory
 	    directory: './mylocales',

 	    // whether to write new locale information to disk - defaults to true